 How to Cook Quinoa Perfectly

-- Once your quinoa is rinsed, heat a saucepan to medium heat.
-Add the quinoa and toast for 3 to four minutes.
+- Add quinoa and toast it for 3 to 4 minutes.

-- If you are going to be sorting in the refrigerator, place on a rimmed baking sheet and allow to cool before transferring to a storage container.
+- How to Cool It: If you are going to be sorting in the refrigerator, place on a rimmed baking sheet and allow to cool before transferring to a storage container.